 Students that are accepted and those invited to be on the waiting list must respond to the invitation as directed.
 Vacancies resulting from engagements, illness, or economic downturns occur annually, and frequently, and are filled with students on the waiting list.

 *Application does not automatically guarantee admission to the program.
 Only about 46 participants can be accommodated in each program.
-Admission is granted according to the relevance of the tour to students' academic objectives (including Major, Minor and Cluster), program diversity, academic standing, and other program needs.
+Admission is granted according to the relevance of the tour to students' academic standing, program diversity, and other program needs.